STARS AND SOIL: CHAPTER TWO

 And she does.

-They both knew it was a fleeting moment of shared needs, of just a night.
+They both knew it was a fleeting moment of shared needs, of just a night of meaningless indulgence.
 Pretty words spoken as the final coda to their short song.
 Caitlin is glad it was nothing more than that, a fleeting comet in the sky.

 It’s not cheating, she tells herself.
 It can’t be cheating.